 Crypto-Ransomware is spreading through the health care industry and its results can be devastating.
 Medicus can protect your entity and its patients.

 The healthcare industry is quickly becoming ground zero for a new wave of malware/virus attacks that threaten not just patient information security but the stability and use of entire organizations’ information systems and their ability to deliver uninterrupted care.
 These attacks are being carried out by a vein of viruses that have grown in popularity and effectiveness over the last few years.
-Called "crypto-ransomware" (https://www.us-cert.gov/ncas/alerts/TA14-295A), these viruses are capable of hijacking entire networks, rendering all connected computers and drives unusable in an encrypted state until the victims pay the ransom.
+Called "crypto-ransomware" (https://www.us-cert.gov/ncas/alerts/TA14-295A), these viruses are capable of hijacking entire networks, rendering all connected computers and drives unusable in an encrypted state until the victims pay the ransom, which is pretty bad since people need this computers for work or video games they play with the help of a csgo boost guide online.
+If people have serious pains after an injury, pain partners of texas can help anyone in need.

 Crypto-Ransomware: The Growing Threat To Health Care.